Disclaimer

 - The Foundation of a Scalable Data Architecture : Data Storage

-These will provide the necessary context to fully grasp the concepts we discuss here.
+These will provide the necessary context to fully understand the concepts we discuss here.

 Introduction

-In the previous article, we explored the core foundational components that power the analytics world.
+In the previous article, we explored the core components that enable and power the analytics world.
 Let’s start with a quick one-liner recap of each:

-- Databases: Storage systems optimized for storing and managing real-time transactional/operational data.
+- Databases: Storage systems optimized for storing and managing real-time transactional and/or operational data.

 - Data Warehouse: Centralized repository designed for structured and historical data.